yungyuc/nsdhw_25sp/project/dragonwu0919/README.rst

 iteratively evolves these rules by selecting and modifying them according to their performance.

+There are two kind of asset in this model: stock and bank.
+Both of them grant agent additional interest at the end of each step.
+The difference is that dividend iterates with a random number, as banking provide a risk-free interest rate.

-The SFI-ASM explicitly includes a bank asset, providing a risk-free interest rate.
-The agents' demand functions are deliberately designed as linear functions of the stock price, which enables straightforward market clearing through adjustments to ensure stock supply and demand equilibrium.
+After every agent provide its demand, the model need to do market clearing.
+To acheive this, the agents' demand functions are deliberately designed as linear functions of the stock price, which enables straightforward market clearing through adjustments to ensure stock supply and demand equilibrium.

+The pseudo-code mentioned above will be implemented in C++ layer, which may looks like following :

+- class agent
+  - vector<class predictor> predictors;
+    - class predictor{uint16 condition; float forecaster[3]};
+      // one forecaster requires three parameters
+  - void evaluate()
+    // do genetic algorithm
+  - float demand()
+  - float* strategy()
+    // the function above will be called by clearMarket, and it will provide a
+    // list of float of the specific forecaster chosen in this step.
+  - void evolve()
+- class market
+  - float rate, price, dividend;
+  - void iterateDividend()
+  - void clearMarket()

 API Description
 ===============

 - `setup`: Initializes the system.
 - `step`: Executes a round of trading.
-- `record`: Records the current parameters of the system.
+- `show`: Retreive the current parameters of the system.
-- `iterate`: Runs one iteration of the genetic algorithm.
+- `evolve`: Runs one iteration of the genetic algorithm.
 - `modify`: Directly modifies a specific parameter of the system.

 Engineering Infrastructure